The Israel-Church Mystery

 I have other sheep, too, that are not in this sheepfold.
 I must bring them also … and there will be one flock with one shepherdJohn 10:16, NLT

 The church needs to remember that Jesus was a Jew!
 And, like that of the apostles, the essential role of the church is to proclaim that salvation is via Christ and Christ alone.
-The high walls standing on apostolic foundations symbolise that there is no other way to God and that the church has the key!
+The high walls standing on apostolic foundations symbolise that there is no other way to God and that, in this current age, the church has the key!